Review: My Best Buy® Credit Card and My Best Buy® Visa®

 The My Best Buy Credit Card and My Best Buy Visa are similar in many ways, but there are some differences in their terms and fees.

 And now, a bit of explanation.
-There are actually two versions of each of these cards.
-The store-only card can come as:
+There are actually two versions of the Visa card.
+The store-only card will come as the My Best Buy Credit Card, but the Visa card can come as:

 - My Best Buy Platinum Visa

 The specific card you get will depend on your creditworthiness when you apply.
 Basically, the better your credit history, the better the card you’ll get.
 You may also be given a choice between the store-only card and the Visa.

 The biggest difference to be aware of is that the My Best Buy Gold Visa has a $59 annual fee.
 The other card versions do not have annual fees.

 So, you may apply for these cards assuming you won’t have to pay an annual fee, only to find that you were only qualified for the My Best Buy Gold Visa.
 Now you’re on the hook for a yearly fee when you just wanted a discount on some electronics.